 Fibrotic plaques in Peyronie’s disease 02

 Despite being a fairly widespread disease, so far the common treatment is surgery to correct the curve, usually by plication techniques.
 This intervention corrects the curve, however it does not eliminate the damaged tissues.
 This solution causes a shortening of the penis and, in many cases, erectile dysfunction problems.
-However, there are improvements developed by Dr. Cruz, chief surgeon at the Andromedi Clinic in Seville that reduce shortening when applying this type of treatment.
+However, there are improvements developed by Dr. Cruz, chief surgeon at the Andromedi Clinics in Madrid, Seville and Tenerife that reduce shortening when applying this type of treatment.

 It can also be treated by iontophoresis in its initial stages, achieving good results and eliminating those fibrous bands that cause the curve.